“I don’t belong here

 This house had a different meaning for each of them.

 For Shunya, it was her childhood.
-The first 13 years of her life was spent here.
-She had memories in every corner here.
-She loved this place so much she could spend the rest of her life here.
+She spent the first 13 years of her life here.
+There were memories in every corner of this place.
+She loved it so much she could spend the rest of her life here.
 No matter where she went on this planet, this place would always be her home.

 For Shlok, it was his refuge.
 He came here at a time in life when he had no family, no where to go, no place he could call ‘home’.
 He felt loved here, he felt safe here.
 The stability that he always thought was missing in his life was strangely found by him in such an unstable circumstance.
 Here he had found everything he thought he had lost forever– a family, a place he could always find his way back to, a home.